 PFAS can be categorized into two main groups based on the length of their carbon chain: short-chain PFAS and long-chain PFAS.
 Short chain PFAS are not as hydrophobic and have a shorter carbon backbone compared to long chains, typically consisting of fewer than 8 carbon atoms, such as PFBA and PFPeA.

-For example, Allonnia has demonstrated 100% removal of PFBS from groundwater in the field, meeting proposed EPA MCLs at three different groundwater sites.
+For example, Allonnia has demonstrated removal of PFBS from groundwater in the field to concentrations below laboratory detection limits, meeting proposed EPA MCLs at three different groundwater sites.
 If your site has short chain PFAS, reach out to us and we can find the right combination of technologies to meet your needs.

 The test includes analytical and waste management and requires sending 40 gallons of sample contaminated water in five-gallon HDPE carboys.
 A summary report with analytical results will be provided in 4-6 weeks after receipt of the water sample.